Your fourth-year schedules will be created and maintained in the online OASIS system. Your login information is your LinkBlue account information.

-From March 6 to 17, you will create a list in OASIS of your course/period preferences.
+From February 23 to March 1, you will create a list in OASIS of your course/period preferences.
 The lists will be in the order of your priorities, and you may list as many options as you like.

 To increase the likelihood of getting a very high-priority course, your list should contain that course in multiple rotation periods at or near the top of the list.
-For example, if you want to take SUR 869 Acting Internship in Trauma ICU early in fourth year, your lottery list should start with that course in the preferred rotation period, say the second period.
+For example, if you want to take ANS 850 Clinical Clerkship in Anesthesiology early in fourth year, your lottery list should start with that course in the preferred rotation period, say the second period.
 Then that same course should be listed in the first period and the third period.
 This maximizes the chances that you will get that course in the lottery, if not in the first choice of rotation periods, then in one of the others.
 The OASIS lottery will not enroll you in the same course twice.

 You should not list any courses for rotation periods in which you were enrolled in permission-required courses as those courses are “locked in” during this phase.

 There is no advantage to submitting a course list earlier rather than later, as long as it is submitted by the deadline of 11:59 pm on March 1, 2019.

 Your list should include all of your preferences and an ample number of back-up options.
 You should have at least 25-30 courses on your list to increase the likelihood that you will have a complete schedule once the lottery has been run.
 If you are placed in multiple permission-required courses, your lottery list does not need to be as long.

 OASIS will run a lottery using an algorithm that will match students with their preferred courses in an equitable manner.
 The registrars and deans of Student Affairs will review the results of this lottery.
 If any student’s schedule does not meet graduation requirements at this point, the registrars will work with that student to complete the schedule.